derb12/pybaselines/docs/algorithms/polynomial.rst

 modpoly (Modified Polynomial)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:meth:`.modpoly` uses thresholding, as explained above, to iteratively fit a polynomial
+:meth:`~.Baseline.modpoly` uses thresholding, as explained above, to iteratively fit a polynomial
 baseline to data. `modpoly` is also sometimes called "ModPolyFit" in literature, and both
 `modpoly` and `imodpoly` are sometimes referred to as "IPF" or "Iterative Polynomial Fit".